 Note: Product names used in the publication are included for completeness but do not constitute product endorsement.
 The Alaska Department of Fish and Game does not endorse or recommend any specific company or their products.

-Alvin G. Ott, Audra L.J.
-Brase and Parker T. Bradley Alaska Department of Fish and Game, Division of Habitat 1300 College Rd., Fairbanks, AK 99701-1599, USA
+Chelsea M. Clawson and Alvin G. Ott Alaska Department of Fish and Game, Habitat Section 1300 College Rd., Fairbanks, AK 99701-1599, USA

 This document should be cited as: